-The Hex.com token should go down in the crypto textbooks as one of the greatest cryptocurrency scams in history because it is heavily marketed, has a large shilling army, has a ‘hook,’ and its main product feature is to create resistance to getting out of it.
+The Hex.com token should go down in the crypto textbooks as one of the greatest cryptocurrency scams in history because it is heavily marketed with a large shilling army, has a high interest rate ‘hook’ to draw investors in, and its main product feature is to create resistance to getting out of it.

 99% of cryptocurrencies are scams, so there isn’t really anything new here, but most cryptocurrencies sell themselves to average crypto speculators as being some utility token for an ecosystem that is going to be the next great thing (which rarely ever pans out).
 These buyers are generally aware that they are gambling, and that is fine if they accept that.